 In order to be considered, applicants must submit the following documents:

 - Unofficial transcripts of grades from all undergraduate and graduate schools attended

 - At least three letters of recommendation from teachers or advisers

 - TOEFL scores are required for any student requiring a visa or whose native language is not English.
 Test-takers should score at least 90 on the iBT (internet-based) TOEFL, at least 600 on the paper-based TOEFL or score 250 on the computer-based TOEFL.
 Only the best composite TOEFL score is accepted; myBest scores are not accepted.
 In lieu of the TOEFL the IELTS test will be accepted with a required score of 7 or greater.
+The minimum Duolingo score of 115 is required.
 The ETS Reporting code for Rice University is 6609.
 Note: Waiver of the English language proficiency requirement is applicable to a candidate with proof of degree from a university whose official language of instruction is English (US universities and applicable international universities and/or countries).
 Applicants may upload unofficial scores.
 If an offer of admission is made and accepted the official scores will then be required.

 - A statement of purpose that addresses the following questions: Why do you want to obtain a degree in Chemical Engineering?
 Why are you interested in Rice and in the Department of Chemical and Biomolecular Engineering at Rice.
 What relevant experiences do you have in research, academics, and/or prior jobs?
 Why do you believe you will be successful in either a thesis or non-thesis degree graduate program?
 What would you like to do after completing your degree, and what are your long-term career goals?